pythonspeed/pprp-issues/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-**IMPORTANT:** As a reminder, per the license any feedback you gives Hyphenated Enterprises LLC as IP grant so I can improve the product.
+**IMPORTANT:** As a reminder, per the license any feedback you give grants Hyphenated Enterprises LLC a license to that IP, so I can improve the product.
 Plus, this repository is public. **So make sure you don't include any proprietary or confidential information.**

 **Describe the bug**
 A clear and concise description of what the bug is.